 TestCafe Studio can capture screenshots during a test.
-You can analyze these screenshots to determine the cause of issues.
+You can analyze these screenshots to determine what causes these issues.

 There are two ways to take screenshots:

-Use the Take Screenshot action to take a screenshot in a particular place in a test.
+Use the Take Screenshot action to take a screenshot during a test.

 Turn on the Take a screenshot if a test fails option for a run configuration in the Run Configurations dialog to take a screenshot when a test fails.